pericles-tpt/pretty_fast_find/README.md

 #### pff
 ```
 Benchmark 1: ./target/release/pff find -t 84 -tdl 2048 -h js /run/media/pt/gen4_test/pt
-  Time (mean ± σ):     122.8 ms ±   8.2 ms    [User: 360.6 ms, System: 1123.1 ms]
+  Time (mean ± σ):     117.6 ms ±   2.0 ms    [User: 356.1 ms, System: 1115.7 ms]
-  Range (min … max):   113.7 ms … 168.0 ms    1000 runs
+  Range (min … max):   112.0 ms … 133.4 ms    1000 runs

-  Warning: Statistical outliers were detected.
-Consider re-running this benchmark on a quiet system without any interferences from other programs.
-It might help to use the '--warmup' or '--prepare' options.
 ```

 ### Sorting
 The alternative programs don't have in-built sort functionality afaik.
 You can pipe their output to the unix `sort` command, but this increases the time taken to ~2s for the "Large" test.

-`pff` has an in-built `-s` flag that sorts the output with a comparatively minor time penalty, the average execution times when this option is enabled are:
+`pff` has an in-built `-s` flag that sorts the output with a comparatively minor time penalty, the average execution times from enabling this option are:
-- large: 122.8ms -> 188.6ms (34.88% slower)
+- large: 117.6ms -> 177.6ms (33.78% slower)
 - small: 32.7ms  -> 34.7ms  (5.77% slower)

 ### CPU Usage